mdavis1013/pulse/README.md

 state — a live table, an event feed, an optional detail view, and an optional grouped network map.

-## Notable bugs found building this
+## Bugs I actually hit building this

 - **Reverse-DNS PTR records** (`244.1.168.192.in-addr.arpa`) travel as the same record type as real service-discovery PTRs, but mean